Failures-Inc/Terminal-AveCalculator/README.md

  - 3 number limit
  - easy on the eyes

- **⚠ adding a symbol that is not an interger will result in a crash.**
+ **⚠ adding a symbol that is not an integer will result in a crash.**

  ![image](https://user-images.githubusercontent.com/69606716/126554363-c5767ab2-789f-429d-a153-cbf559f94f11.png)